louislimd/hugo-blog/content/post/Hyperkalemia.md

 +++
 ### Introduction
-- Hyerkalemia is defined as a plasma potassium > 5.0 mEq/L.
+- Hyerkalemia is defined as plasma potassium > 5.0 mEq/L.
 - Pseudohyperkalemia represents an artificially elevated plasma potassium due to potassium movement out of cells immediately before or following venipuncture.
 Contributing factors include repeated fist clenching, hemolysis, and marked leukocytosis or thrombosis.

 <!--more-->
 ### Etiology
 True hyperkalemia occurs as a result of:

 _Transcellular shift_

 1. Metabolic acidosis other than organic acidosis due to lactic acidosis or ketoacidosis